OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/differentiators/docs/chain_rule.rst

-The ``ChainRule`` differentiator calculates the gradient of a Drivers's workflow using forward automatic differentiation (i.e., successive application of the chainrule from the Parameters to the Objectives and Constraints.)
+The ``ChainRule`` differentiator calculates the gradient of a Drivers's workflow using forward automatic differentiation (i.e., successive application of the chainrule from the Parameters to the Objectives and Constraints).

 This differentiator is under construction.
 At present, it works for any workflow that contains Assemblies or Components for which derivatives have been specified for all connected components.
-Work is underway to include finite differencing of subsections of the model, and to support nested drivers.
+Work is underway to include finite differencing of subsections of the model and to support nested drivers.
 If your model requires any of these features, then you should use the ``FiniteDifference`` differentiator.